Okahyphen/mtd/README.md

 .embark();
 ```

-From the root of this project, we can test out our script as `$ node examples/basic.js echo`.
+We can test out our example script as `$ node basic.js echo`.

 This however results in an error: